Oakhurst Community Primary School

 We work closely with parents, staff, and external agencies to promote a culture of vigilance and support.
 Our dedicated Safeguarding Team team receives regular training to identify and respond to any safeguarding concerns.
 We encourage parents to communicate openly with us about any issues that may affect their child's well-being, as collaboration is key to effective safeguarding.

-At times, we may need to share information, get advice or work in partnership with other agencies if we are concerned about a child’s welfare.
+At times, we may need to share information, seek advice or work in partnership with other agencies if we are concerned about a child’s welfare.
 We believe it is always better to be transparent with all parties at these times and work together to achieve the best outcomes.

 There may be times when you need extra help and support.
 If this is the case, please come and talk to us.
 There are many ways in which we can help.